garyfleming/lets-begin/lets-begin.md

 # A. Domain

 ^ a) be talk/think/act coherently within the domain. -- Can't really do much on, say, a mapping project, if you don't understand a bit about tilesets, granularity, potentially geometric issues, possibly routing algorithms.
-Or AWS (IAM, security groups, lambda, dynamo etc) Don't need absolute knowledge, but you do need enough to be coherent.
+Don't need absolute knowledge, but you do need enough to be coherent.
+^ Or AWS (IAM, security groups, lambda, dynamo etc)

 ---